crushgh/digitalgarden/src/site/notes/Hobbies/Tech/Privacy.md

 ## Browser

 For your PC or Mac, use **Firefox** as your browser.
 Chrome is created by Google, and collects a large amount of data on you: see [X].
-By contrast, Firefox has advanced privacy tools built-in, such as Enhanced Tracking Protection (ETP), and is run by a non-profit, Mozilla.
+By contrast, Firefox has adv**anced privacy tools built-in, such as Enhanced Tracking Protection (ETP), and is run by a non-profit, Mozilla.
 On Mac, Firefox is a lot faster and has better extensions than Safari.

 On your iPhone, Safari is fine (and you can use Privacy Relay if you don't have a VPN) but Firefox and DuckDuckGo also offer their own browsers.